idols and heroes

 An idol is a statistical anomaly, someone who bent the curve, who falls outside it.
 Someone who's life doesn't fit neatly into the normal distribution of human behavior.
 Find one you can admire.
 Find one who makes you think, "I want to be that person".

-Admiring someone gives you a rare kind of fascination, almost a euphoria, that you can't get from polite consensus.
-It happens when you see a person break your model of what's possible for the world.
-Not when you hear a general idea, or a softened agreement among many.
+Admiring someone gives you a rare kind of fascination and euphoria, that you can't get from polite consensus.
+It happens when you see a person break what you tought that was possible to do in this the world.
+Not when you hear an already repeated idea or agreement between people.

-That's why I don't want to learn only from "the market", "the community", "the ecosystem".
-That's flat.
+That's why I don't learn from "the market", "the community", "the ecosystem".
+That's completely flat.
 It doesn't generate the energy you need.
+And for sure it's not great.
+Will be average.
 If you don't have heroes, your standard of greatness is probably too easy to hit.

 You need idols.